rafaelnp/rnpnvim/README.md

-    set nocompatible                          " no vi-compatibility, we have vim :) set autochdir                             " always switch to the current file directory set autowriteall                          " automatically save all buffers set nobackup                              " no backup files
-    set backspace=indent,eol,start            " see :help bs
+    set nocompatible                          " no vi-compatibility, we have vim :) set autochdir                             " always switch to the current file directory set autowriteall                          " automatically save all buffers set nobackup                              " no backup files, we have git set backspace=indent,eol,start            " see :help bs
     set helplang=de,en                        " help language
     set history=100                           " command history